n26/psd2-tpp-docs/doc/dedicated-pisp.md

 > 2) The payment status will remain “RCVD”
 > 3) If the selection is not completed within 5 mins, the payment status will change to "RJCT"

-Customers are required to accept ___Terms and Conditions___, specifically for the SEPA Instant feature, once prior to performing the transfer.
-Furthermore, non-premium customers (i.e. customers with an N26 Standard account) are charged a fee for each instant transfer.
-This fee differs by market, ranging from €0.49-€1.99, and can be found on the N26 website of the relevant market.

 ##### Request

 ```